Dmitry-Abakumov/delivery/README.md

 Hello.
-Delivery is a web application, written with React.
+Delivery is a web application, written with React

 With this, you can: